-Lipase is an enzyme that the body uses to break down fats in food so they can be absorbed in the intestines.
-Lipase is primarily produced in the pancreas, but is also in the mouth and stomach.
-Most people produce enough pancreatic lipase.
-But people with cystic fibrosis, Crohn's disease, and celiac disease may not have enough lipase to get the nutrition they need from food.
+Lipase is an enzyme the body uses to break down fats in food so they can be absorbed in the intestines.
+Lipase is produced in the pancreas, mouth, and stomach.
+Most people produce enough pancreatic lipase, but people with cystic fibrosis, Crohn disease, and celiac disease may not have enough lipase to get the nutrition they need from food.

 Along with lipase, the pancreas secretes insulin and glucagon, two hormones the body needs to break down sugar in the bloodstream.
 Other pancreatic enzymes include amylase, which breaks down a certain starch into its sugar building blocks, and protease, which breaks down protein into single amino acids.

-Most people don't need additional lipase.
+Most people do not need additional lipase.
 However, people with the following conditions may find lipase supplements helpful.

 Celiac disease is a condition in which gluten (a protein found in grains) damages the intestinal tract.
 Symptoms include abdominal pain, bloating, weight loss, and fatigue.
-People with celiac disease must follow a strict diet that includes no gluten.
-Pancreatic enzymes have been studied as part of the treatment for celiac disease.
-How much they help is not clear.
+People with celiac disease must follow a strict diet that is free of gluten.
+Pancreatic enzymes have been studied as part of the treatment for celiac disease, however, it is not clear how much they help.
 In one study of 40 children with celiac disease, for example, those who received pancreatic enzyme therapy (including lipase), had a modest weight gain compared to those who received placebo.
 The weight gain happened during the first month.
 Taking pancreatic enzyme supplements for another month did not lead to more weight gain.

 In a small clinical study of 18 people, supplements containing lipase and other pancreatic enzymes helped reduce bloating, gas, and fullness following a high-fat meal.
 These symptoms are commonly associated with irritable bowel syndrome (IBS).
 So some researchers speculate that pancreatic enzymes might help treat symptoms of IBS.
 No studies have been done to test this theory.